-- publicly-traded companies headquartered in the United States; - companies traded on a major stock exchange; - companies in the biotechnology and pharmaceutical industries; - similar market capitalization-within a range of \$400 million to \$4.5 billion; - commercial or late-development stage; - similar headcount-within a range of 100 to 600 employees; - similar research & development spend-greater than \$80 million; and - GAAP revenue of less than \$350 million.
+- publicly-traded companies headquartered in the United States; - companies traded on a major stock exchange; - companies in the biotechnology and pharmaceutical industries; - similar market capitalization-within a range of \$400 million to \$4.5 billion; - commercial or late-development stage; - similar headcount-within a range of 100 to 600 employees;

+- similar research & development spend-greater than \$80 million; and - revenue of less than \$350 million in accordance with U.S. Generally Accepted Accounting Principles (GAAP).